QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 # Monthly meetings

-We meet every **second** Tuesday of the month at [xHain](https://x-hain.de/de/page/calendar/), a hackerspace at **Grünberger Str.
+We virtually meet every **second** Tuesday of the month.

+Pre-pandemic we met at [xHain](https://x-hain.de/de/page/calendar/), a hackerspace at **Grünberger Str.
 16** in Friedrichshain.

+We will met virtually until the coronavirus pandemic is over and xHain re-opens.

 ## Next meeting

 ```
-We met virtually until the coronavirus pandemic is over and xHain re-opens
+(virtual) Tuesday January 12 19:30
 ```

 ## Future meetings

 ```
-We met virtually until the coronavirus pandemic is over and xHain re-opens
+(virtual) Tuesday February 9 19:30
 ```